Marlene Kanga: Early life, education and career

 Kanga obtained a Bachelor of Technology at the Indian Institute of Technology, Bombay.
-She was then awarded an Masters of Science in Chemical Engineering, at Imperial College, University of London, and a PhD at Macquarie University, Sydney.
+She was then awarded a Masters of Science in Chemical Engineering, at Imperial College, University of London, and a PhD at Macquarie University, Sydney.

 Kanga was president of the World Federation of Engineering Organisations in 2017-2019, which represents 100 Engineering institutions and around 30 million engineers around the world.
 She was a member of the national council of Engineers Australia from 2007 to 2014 and Chair and National President of Engineers Australia in 2013.

 As President of WFEO she successfully led the proposal for the UNESCO member states to unanimously declare 4th March, the founding day of the Federation, as World Engineering Day for Sustainable Development, in November 2019, now celebrated around the world.

 She led WFEO in collaboration with the International Engineering Alliance for the review of the engineering education benchmarks, the Graduate Attribute and Professional Competency Framework, that underpin the multilateral mutual recognition of engineering education qualifications and professional credentials by the signatories of the Alliance.
 The review incorporates many significant changes including the need for engineering to consider the impact of their work on the United Nations Sustainable Development Goals, a broader definition of ethics in engineering and a commitment to diverse and inclusive practices.

 Kanga has held a number of leadership roles at Engineers Australia including National President from 2013-2014, chair of the International Committee from 2014 to 2016 and chair of the National Committee for Women in Engineering in 2008-2009.

 She was a Vice President of the International Network of Women Engineers and Scientists (INWES) from 2011-2017 and hosted the first INWES Asia Pacific Nation Network meeting in Adelaide in July 2011.
 This network resulted in nine new women in engineering organisations around Asia and currently has 16 organisation members.

 Kanga is a non-executive director of Airservices Australia, Standards Australia, BESydney and Sydney Water Corporation.
 She was formerly a non-executive director of the Hearing Cooperative Research centre and a board member of Asialink, Innovation Australia and the NSW Smart Sensor Network.
 She was Chair of the Department of Industry Science and Resources, R&D Incentives Committee, the largest government support program for industry-led R&D in Australia, from 2013-2019.

 She is currently Chair of the Institution of Chemical Engineers global Safety Centre that leads process safety engineering practices and Co-Chair of the Australian government funded Elevate program Advisory Group.
 The program aims to increase the participation of women in STEM and is being delivered by the Australian Academy of Technology and Engineering.